rakutenanalytics/ios-rakutenanalytics/CONTRIBUTING.md

 # Contributing
 ## Found a bug or have a suggestion?
-If you find a bug in the source code or you have a suggestion for an improvement or new feature, please [submit](https://developers.rakuten.com/intra/support) an `Analytics SDK (RAT-SDK)` issue.
+If you find a bug in the source code or you have a suggestion for an improvement or new feature, please [submit](https://confluence.rakuten-it.com/confluence/x/Aw_JqQ) an `Analytics SDK` issue.
 Even better, you can submit a Pull Request.
 If the change is non-trivial you should submit an issue to discuss with the SDK team before working on your PR.

 ## Submit an Issue
 Please fill the following information in each (bug) issue you submit: